JemRF/RF-Documentation/pages/wifidocs/wifi32s-manual-update.md

 This document outlines the process for manually updating a JemRF S32 WiFi Sensor from a desktop PC.
 This procedure is for new installs and to reload a device that received a bad update.

 ## Download tools
+This is One Time Only, Skip if done!

 Software must be installed on the local PC's root disk drive "C:".
 [Download the tools here.](\firmware\Espressif.zip) The download is a compressed file **Espressif.zip**.
 Open the Zip folder in File Explorer and drag the folder “**Espressif**” to “This PC, OS (C:).

 Note, the downloading and installing the tools is a one-time task.